Cray-HPE/docs-csm/install/redeploy_pit_node.md

         If there was any wiping done, output should appear similar to the snippet above.
 If this is re-ran, there may be no output or an ignorable error.

-1. Quit the typescript session with the `exit` command and copy the file (`booted-csm-lived.<date>.txt`) to a location on another server for reference later.
+1. Quit the typescript session with the `exit` command and copy the file (`booted-csm-livecd.<date>.txt`) to a location on another server for reference later.

     ```bash
     pit# exit